Equitable Evaluation & Research

 We are trained social science researchers who enjoy working with staff, board members, community stakeholders, and others to develop strategy, learning, and dissemination tools such as program evaluations, organizational equity assessments, and program briefs to answer questions and guide organizational actions.
 We partner with you to produce accessible and useful recommendations, case studies, issues briefs, and other items to support your decision making, and we have a strong network of designers and data visualization experts that support us in making sure we are bringing information to you in ways that you can put into practice immediately.

-We partnered with the Education Trust-West to train eight of their grantees on evaluation design and analysis for their individual impact reports.
+We partnered with Education Trust-West to train eight of their grantees on evaluation design and analysis for their individual impact reports.
 We are providing both training and 1:1 support on evaluation planning, data collection methods, data analysis, and data storytelling so that each nonprofit organization gains knowledge, experience, and confidence in measuring their program’s impact, culminating with an impact report they created with our support by summer 2024.

 Throughout 2023, we partnered with the Southern California College Access Network to conduct the first ever research on the representation of historically underrepresented communities in student government in all three public college systems in California.
 In our data gathering, analysis, and report, Represent All, you’ll find how we designed a participatory framework in which we engaged with both a committee of student government representatives and another composed of student government staff members.
 The committees enhanced our knowledge of the landscape of student government in California, and also ensured we had the participation, perspectives, and input of key stakeholders of the study.